bazcron/Spotter2/README.md

 CRUD functionality.
 App now has persistence and is now able to Create, Read, Update and Delete Issues.

+Visuals:

 Added a Visual display which counts the total number of issues and the filtered number of issues.

-Added a number to the right of the custom made rating bar, to give a better visual clue to the value being selected.
+Added a number to the right of the custom made rating bar, in the Add Issue Screen and the Edit Issue Screen, to give a better visual clue to the value being selected.